heliosdrm/GRUtils.jl/docs/src/index.md

 * Matrices passed to [`imshow`](@ref) must contain numbers in the range [0, 1].
 * The function [`isosurface`](@ref) does not assume a default "isovalue", which has to be entered explicitly as second positional argument.
 * Staircase plots (not present in GR's documentation) are made with the function [`stair`](@ref) instead of `step`, in order to avoid name conflicts with [Base.step](https://docs.julialang.org/en/latest/base/collections/#Base.step).
-* The functions that modify [Plot attributes](@ref) update the visualization of the plot automatically.

 Some plots in GRUtils also allow extra features.
 Check the list of [Plotting functions](@ref) for more details.